Need car parts? Select your vehicle

 This warning light means that one or several gauge readings aren’t within the normal range.

 It can also mean that certain readings are reaching hazardous levels.
 For example, the check gauge light can illuminate once the PCM detects the temperature of your coolant is too high.
+However, take note that not all vehicles have a temperature gauge.
+Some only have a warning light that’s triggered when the temperature is too high.
 You’ll know which gauge is causing it because the affected gauge will also illuminate at the same time as the warning light.

 The check gauge light is usually triggered once the PCM detects something reading that’s outside normal parameters.
 These readings include: